 - How to Secure Your Home Investment - After moving in it is very easy to fall into a routine and become comfortable.
 There are many things you can do with your bank, with your utility providers, and with your home and landscaping upgrading that can put thousands of dollars in your pocket.
 My top 3 suggestions are to 1) Arrange an aggressive mortgage repayment plan with your bank that will not negatively affect your lifestyle or make you feel 'house poor', 2) Make sure to shop around your utility providers to make sure you find the best company to serve your utility needs at the best rate possible, and 3) establish a home and yard maintenance and renovation schedule and budget so that you can increase the value of your new home as you live in it!

 My hope that this ultimate home buyers guide helps you in your Edmonton home buying experience.
-Whether it is your first home or your 21st home that you are buying, having the right information always makes the purchase go easier!
+Whether it is your first home or your 21st home that you are buying, having the right information always makes the purchase go easier - saving you time, energy and money in the process!